 PRINT, RUN, GOTO, and LIST

-If you do not have a Commodore 64 in your household then try an emulator.
-An emulator is a program that copies the features of another computer or game system.
+If you do not have a Commodore 64 then try an emulator.
 The best emulator for your computer is VICE.
 If you don't want to download and install VICE, then you can use this online emulator.
 It's not the best, but it will work.
-A new machine was made just recently that is called "The C64 Mini".
-The C64 Mini is like newer version of the original 64 so you can use that instead of an emulator.
+A new machine was made fairly recently that is called "The C64 Mini".
+The C64 Mini is like newer version of the original 64 so you can use that instead.
 If you are using an emulator, some of the keys (like punctuation marks) might not be where you expect, so be warned.

 in commands, and when you press RETURN, the computer responds right away.
 In program mode, you make your own program